algolia/algoliasearch-helper-flutter/.github/ISSUE_TEMPLATE/Feature_request.md

   Thanks for participating in this project!
 We will try to answer as soon as possible 🙏 -->

-**Describe the bug 🐛**
+**Is your feature request related to a problem?
+Please describe 🙏**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-**To Reproduce 🔍**
-Steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior 💭**
+**Describe the solution you'd like 🤔**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you want to happen.

-**Screenshots 🖥**
-If applicable, add screenshots to help explain your problem.

-**Environment:**

-- OS: [e.g. iOS, android, web]
-- Library Version [e.g. 1.1.0]
+**Describe alternatives you've considered ✨**
+A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context about the problem here.
+Add any other context or screenshots about the feature request here.